Masoudmashayekh/100_days_of_code_Python/README.md

 - Data Exploration - Making Sense of Google Search Data
 - Data Cleaning - Resampling Time Series Data
 - Data Visualisation - Tesla Line Charts in Matplotlib
+- Using Locators and DateFormatters to generate Tick Marks on a Time Line
+- Data Visualisation - Bitcoin: Line Style and Markers
 -

 Link to work: